charliemr99/git-viewer-js/README.md

-# Getting Started with Create React App
+# Getting Started with Git Viewer

+Git Viewer is a simple app for visualizing any public GitHub commits on any project.
+Just press search button after completing username and repository name and tada!, you get a list of commits for your repo!.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).